Method Overriding in Java (with Examples)

 }

-So, if you want to add new functionality to the existing class or if you want to modify the existing functionality of the class, you should not disturb the existing class.
+If you want to add new functionality to the existing class or if you want to modify the existing functionality of the class, you should not disturb the existing class.
+You should always create a subclass of the existing class and override the marryDate() method to add new functionality in subclass like this:

 public class Change extends Marry